jonas-header

 I remember everybody was kind and welcoming, and the interview questions were all solvable.
 My advice: Make yourself familiar with the relevant content in advance, try to apply a structured approach to questions and practice strategic thinking.
 That way, you'll be able to get a grip on the different questions and solve the tasks more quickly.

-I was also asked to take a look at business cases, and got a chance to put my analytical thinking, mental arithmetic and structuring skills to the test.
+During my interviews I was also asked to take a look at business cases, and got a chance to put my analytical thinking, mental arithmetic and structuring skills to the test.
 The cases I had to work on were cases from real projects, well-structured and prepared in detail.
 All questions were aimed at testing my technological and business expertise as well as my structured thinking.

 My advice: Take the interviews seriously, prepare yourself accordingly and get to know the company and its customers beforehand.
 Don't be afraid of case studies, and rather take them as a useful exercise that will help prepare you for your internship later on.
 Also, look at the interviews as a chance to find out more about the company and especially the culture.
 Don't hesitate to ask questions!
 But above all: Be yourself!